claudiacalderas/heritage_cuisine/README.md

 3. Run `grunt`
 4. If running the app locally, ensure Mongo is running `mongod`

-## Setup
+## Acknowledgments
 Base MongoDB / nodeJS project and Passport Authentication code by:
   Scott Bromander and Chris Black